 Born in Sudan and raised in Bradford, Asma El Badawi has established a name for herself as a basketball player, coach and spoken word artist across the world.

-From speaking out about the ban on wearing head coverings imposed by FIBA, the international Basketball federation, to performing poetry and facilitating workshops and basketball sessions with young girls worldwide from her native Sudan to Malaysia, she is a relentless force with a mission.
+She is a relentless force with a mission.
+El Badawi is well-known for speaking out about the ban on wearing head coverings imposed by FIBA (the international Basketball federation), performing poetry and facilitating workshops and basketball sessions with young girls worldwide from her native Sudan to Malaysia,

 Follow Asma on: